chriha/pro-cli/README.md

 - [ ] provide ability to use project specific nginx conf
 - [ ] automated checks for new versions
 - [ ] add scaling: `project scale web 3`
+- [ ] add `project top` to provide display of running processes for all or by specific services